Hearing Aid Batteries

 Oro Valley Audiology sells hearing aid batteries at the office as well as our online store for contactless purchasing.
 We continue to have a fresh supply of batteries on hand so that the life of the battery is not affected by being in storage.
 When ordered online, the delivery comes directly from our supplier.

-What are the types?
+What are the types of hearing aid batteries?

-What are the sizes?
+What are the sizes of hearing aid batteries?

-How long do they last?
+How long do hearing aid batteries last?

 Depending on the size of the battery, if you are streaming from your tablet or phone, or if you are in a very demanding environment for long periods of time, the batteries will last anywhere from 3 to 7 days on average.